Nik-Kras/ToMnet-N/README.md

 └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
 ```

-Documentation is hosted on Read The Docs - *URL*
+Documentation is generated with Sphinx and hosted on Read The Docs - *URL*

+> `sphinx-build -b html docs/source/ docs/build/html` to generate web page